 - volunteering and more.

-Tuesday, 11.00am – 1.00pm, Online or telephone
+Tuesday, 11.00am – 1.00pm, online or by telephone.

-To book an appointment email [email protected] 0141 332 3838
+To book an appointment email [email protected] or call 0141 332 3838.

 Workshops

-There are a series of workshops specially designed for people living with a blood-borne virus (BBV), specifically HIV and/or Hepatitis C.
+There are a series of workshops specially designed for people living with a blood-borne virus (BBV), specifically HIV and/or hepatitis C.

 These session have been created to empower people with the tools they need to live well and thrive with their diagnosis.
-With a focus on ageing, managing disclosure, stigma and newly diagnosed, these sessions also provide a springboard to further opportunities, both within Living Well support services and our wider organisation.
+With a focus on ageing, managing disclosure, stigma and newly diagnosed, these sessions also provide a springboard to further opportunities, both within LivingWell support services and our wider organisation.

 Sessions will support you to take positive steps towards sustainable personal development goals in a safe, supportive environment.